Tenafly, New Jersey: Public transportation

-Local and express bus service to and from New York City is available via NJ Transit bus route 166 to and from the Port Authority Bus Terminal in Midtown Manhattan.Bergen County System Map, NJ Transit.
-Accessed September 14, 2016.
+Local and express bus service to and from New York City is available via NJ Transit bus route 166 to and from the Port Authority Bus Terminal in New York City.

-Rockland Coaches provides services to the Port Authority Bus Terminal on Route 14ET from Montvale, New Jersey, the 9/9A/9T/9TA from Stony Point, New York and the 20/20T routes from West Nyack, New York.Service operating from Tenafly, NJ to New York, NY, Rockland Coaches.
-Accessed December 19, 2013.
+Rockland Coaches provides services to the Port Authority Bus Terminal on Routes 9/9A/9T/9TA from Stony Point, New York, and the 20/20T routes from West Nyack, New York.

-Saddle River Tours/Ameribus provides a rush hour service to the George Washington Bridge Bus Station on the 20/84 route.

-From the mid-1850s until September 1966, Tenafly was served by rail along the Northern Branch, originally to Pavonia Terminal, and later to Hoboken Terminal.
+From the mid-1850s until September 1966, Tenafly was served by rail along the Northern Branch, originally to Pavonia Terminal and later to Hoboken Terminal.
 CSX now provides freight service along the line.
 The former Tenafly Station, currently a restaurant, was added to the National Register of Historic Places in 1979; it is one of four surviving stations on the Northern Branch.

-The Northern Branch Corridor Project, a proposal by New Jersey Transit to extend the Hudson Bergen Light Rail for nine stops and 11 mi northward from its current terminus in North Bergen to two stations in Tenafly, the last of which would be a new terminus near the Cresskill town line, met with mixed reactions.Hall, Douglas E. "Still waiting for light rail", Bergen News, February 3, 2011, backed up by the Internet Archive as of July 10, 2011.
-Accessed April 19, 2016.
-Many residents and officials believed that the negative consequences for the borough in terms of traffic and noise outweighed the benefits.Noda, Stephanie.
-"Light rail report released; Tenafly preparing response", The Record, December 15, 2011.
-Accessed December 19, 2013.
-"The committee and the mayor brought in Mark Gordon, Tenafly's consultant on the rail project, to give the committee a sense of what is going on with it and to provide some guidance.
-The major concerns include traffic and noise."
+The Northern Branch Corridor Project, a proposal by New Jersey Transit to extend the Hudson Bergen Light Rail for nine stops and 11 mi northward from its current terminus in North Bergen to two stations in Tenafly, the last of which would be a new terminus near the Cresskill town line, met with mixed reactions.
+Many residents and officials believed that the negative consequences for the borough in terms of traffic and noise outweighed the benefits.
 In November 2010, voters rejected the plan to re-establish a rail service to the town by a nearly 2–1 ratio in a non-binding referendum, with all of the borough council candidates opposing the restoration of commuter train service.
 There is continued resistance to New Jersey Transit's preferred alternative as described in the plan's December 2011 announcement.
 Despite local opposition, officials in Bergen County asked the North Jersey Transportation Planning Authority to support the proposal.
 In 2013, New Jersey Transit announced that the line would end in Englewood, after Tenafly officials estimated that as much as $8 million in commercial property valuation would be lost and residents raised strong objections.